Free Things To Do This Fall In Denver

 WHERE: Downtown Denver

-WHERE: Various museums in the Denver Metro area
+WHERE: Various museums, galleries and venues in the Denver Metro area

 Denver Zoo Free Days (Colorado Residents only)

-Go say hello to the animals for free four times this fall.
-The Denver Zoo, located in City Park, spans over 75 acres and is home to over 4,000 animals including rare amur leopards, okapi, black rhinoceros, elephants, vampire bats, orangutan, Komodo dragons and more!
+Say hello to the animals for free three times this fall.
+The Denver Zoo, located in City Park, spans over 75 acres and is home to more than 4,000 animals, including rare amur leopards, okapi, black rhinoceros, elephants, vampire bats, orangutan, Komodo dragons and more!

 Denver Museum of Nature & Science Free Days (Colorado Residents only)